-In the above case a is the object and we have the methods add() and print\me().
+In the above case a is the object and we have the methods add() and print_me().

-\\init\\ is a special method that is said to be a constructor setting things up in the first place.
+init is a special method that is said to be a constructor setting things up in the first place.
 The constructor (initial call to the routine) creates an instance of the object (in the above case it creates a basket we can put things in).

-1.15.
-Writing Scripts - Programming in DP
+1.14.
+Writing scripts

-Scripts take individual DP statements and combine them to make more complex routines.
-You can edit a script directly in the Editor window of HIPE.
-A series of DP commands/instructions can then be input and then run in the DP environment.
+Scripts take individual statements and combine them to make more complex routines.
+You can edit a script directly in the Editor view of HIPE.